 Arrival is brought to us by director Denis Villeneuve, who made movies like Enemy, Prisoners and SIcario.
 So you can tell that there is going to be a lot of non-linear storytelling.
 The movie stars Amy Adams in the lead role.
 Jeremy Renner and Forest Whitaker are seen in supporting roles.
 The story is about the arrival of aliens.
 While the trailer gives the impression of a movie similar to The Day the Earth Stood Still, it is nothing like that.
 The Arrival movie is based on a book, a short story, called Story of Your Life by Ted Chiang.
 The story deals primarily with why the alien crafts have arrived and what they want.
 If you go in expecting an action film, you will be disappointed.
-True to Villeneuve’s style, this film is great and makes your mind work a little to get it.
+True to Villeneuve’s style, Arrival is great and makes your mind work a little to get it.
 Do watch it.
 Here’s the explanation of the plot and ending of the film Arrival explained.
 This is not an Arrival movie review, so plenty of spoilers ahead.

 As always, I’m going to lay down the story linearly.
 While the non-linear storytelling is fantastic, the Arrival movie explanation is easier done linearly.